guijan/libobsd/docs/CONTRIBUTING.md

 subdirectory belong to that header.
 Instead of piling up `#ifdef`s, I've chosen to split each "backend" that implements a function into its own file.

 Feature detection is used unless something is impossible to detect.
-For instance, there is some manual checking for Haiku.

 I don't intend to implement deprecated functions like `rindex()`, or silly functions like `getbsize()`.
 I trust the underlying platform, if it is buggy, fix